 - (c) Amount and type of wear, damage, and the overall eye appeal of the coin

-For most circulated coins, (c) is the primary focus of our coin grading efforts, especially how much wear the coin has seen and what kind of damage it has suffered, including things like dings, dents, scrapes, etc. To learn how to begin grading coins using a simple 3-step method, see:
+For most circulated coins, (c) is the primary focus of our coin grading efforts, especially how much wear the coin has seen and what kind of damage it has suffered, including things like dings, dents, scrapes, etc. Learn how to begin grading coins using a simple 3-step method

 Coin Grading Scales